What’s In a [Pen] Name?

 About WCPLtnThe Williamson County Public Library System seeks to meet the recreational, educational, and information needs of county patrons through: a significant collection of digital and print materials housed at a network of countywide locations headquartered in Franklin; extensive personal computer and related technology; and diverse and interesting programs targeted to various age groups.

-Posted on December 4, 2015, in Authors and Books, Hot Topics and tagged Brontë sisters, Dean Koontz, Elizabeth Peters, J.K.
-Rowling, Jane Austen, pseudonym, Sharon Reily, Stephen King.
+Posted on June 21, 2019, in Authors and Books, Hot Topics and tagged Brontë sisters, Dean Koontz, Elizabeth Peters, J.K.
+Rowling, Jane Austen, pseudonym, repost, Sharon Reily, Stephen King.
 Bookmark the permalink.
 Leave a comment.